 The First Avenue Athletes Village Housing Co-operative is a non-profit housing co-op in Southeast False Creek (the former Olympic Village).
 We are located at 151 West 1st Avenue in Vancouver, British Columbia. (map).

-The family-oriented co-op is part of a vibrant community designed to be sustainable with state-of-the-art LEED gold buildings that include features like green roofs, individual energy monitoring and a passive building design.
-Members have access to gardening including in rooftop gardens.
+The community-oriented co-op is part of a vibrant neighbourhood designed to be sustainable with state-of-the-art LEED gold buildings that include features like green roofs, individual energy monitoring and a passive building design.
+Members have access to rooftop gardens.